Finally, the most awaited WordPress 5.0 is out after a series of Betas and RCs.

 The right tray contains two tabs: Document and Block.

-The good part is that users can easily configure the styling and table settings from the Block settings.
+It’s pretty intuitive and you can easily configure the styling and table settings from the Block settings.

 As part of our release of Elementor Blocks for Gutenberg, I did a lot of tests using Gutenberg.
 It’s really easy and simple to write rich blog posts with it, and as a marketer dealing with content all the time I really liked it.
 Much better than the previous editor.